kyverno/chainsaw/website/docs/tests/with-test-steps.md

 A `TestStep` resource, like any Kubernetes resource has an `apiVersion`, `kind` and `metadata` section.

-It also comes with a `spec` section used to declaratively represent the [step operations](what-is-a-test.md#operations) and other configuration elements belonging to the step being defined:
+It also comes with a `spec` section used to declaratively represent the [step operations](what-is-a-test.md#operations) and other configuration elements belonging to the step being defined.

-- **Timeout**: Dictates how long the test step should run before being marked as failed due to a timeout.
-- **Delete**: Points out resources that need to be removed before this step gets executed.
-It ensures the desired state of the environment before the step runs.
-- **Apply**: Denotes the Kubernetes resources or configurations that should be applied at this stage.
-- **Assert**: Specifies the conditions that must be true for the step to pass.
-Essentially, it's where you set your expectations.
-- **Error**: Lists the expected errors for this step.
-This is vital for cases where certain errors are anticipated and should be treated as part of the expected behavior.
-- **SkipDelete**: Determines if the resources created by the step should be preserved post-execution.
-- **Exec**: Lists commands or scripts that must be run as part of this test step.
-- **OnFailure**: Specifies actions to undertake in case of a step failure.

 The full structure of the `TestStep` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-TestStep).